 - Provide plenty of layers for bedding during the winter.
 Every person handles cold weather slightly differently so don’t make any assumptions!
 Provide plenty of blankets so that your guest can decide for him or herself what’s the best temperature for them as they rest.

 - Keep the thermostat on a mid-range level.
 If the temperature is below freezing, you’ll want to make sure that you are keeping your home warm enough to tolerably walk around without all of your outside layers.
-Often this means putting the heat up to about 60 degrees, at the very least.
+Often this means putting the heat up to about 60 degrees, at the very least view it now.

 - Provide plenty of fresh towels for your guests.
 Keep in mind that towels don’t dry as quickly in the cold weather, and when they do they will stay cold.
 A fresh towel after a hot shower can help cut the chills from a cold day outside.